 Rebecca has performed leading roles in theatres throughout the country including 18 shows at America's oldest theatre, the Walnut Street Theatre, also Bristol Riverside Theatre, Pittsburgh CLO, Baltimore Center Stage, Maine State Music Theatre, Asolo Repertory Theatre, Riverside Theatre, Media Theatre and Prince Music Theatre.
 Some of her favorite roles include Paulette in Legally Blonde, Mrs. Banks in Mary Poppins, Florence Foster Jenkins in Souvenir, and Carlotta Giudicelli in The Phantom of The Opera.

-In February of 2009 Rebecca was diagnosed with stage II Hodgkin's Lymphoma.
-After months of treatment including surgery, chemotherapy and radiation she is cancer free and enjoying every second of her life, on stage and off.
-Born in Florida, raised in West Virginia, transplanted to Philadelphia with a little NYC thrown in for good measure, she spends most of her time in the Lakes Region of New Hampshire as well as her home in Philadelphia, but no matter where she is, Rebecca will always be an avid Philadelphia Eagles fan.
+Born in Florida but raised in West Virginia, Rebecca received a bachelor's degree in music from the University of Charleston and also studied voice at the Curtis Institute of Music in Philadelphia.
+An American classic film aficionado and collector of 5-finger vases, she spends much of her time in the Lakes Region of New Hampshire as well as her home in Philadelphia, but no matter where she is, Rebecca will always be an avid Philadelphia Eagles fan.